selimslab/selimslab.github.io/_NOTES/arts/philosophy/questions.md

 ---

-What is in my control?
+* What is in my control?

-What is not?
+* What is not?

----

-What do I not want in life?
+* What do I not want in life?

----

-What would my best version do?
+* What would my best version do?

----

-Is this the most important thing I should be working on?
+* Is this the most important thing I should be working on?

-What seems like work to other people yet play to me?
+* What seems like work to other people yet play to me?

----

-How do I feel?
+* How do I feel?

-Would I treat a friend as I treat myself?
+* Would I treat a friend as I treat myself?

----

-What really matters?
+* What really matters?

-What doesn’t matter?
+* What doesn’t matter?

----

-What would I do if I knew I would die this year?
+* What would I do if I knew I would die this year?

----
+* What do I have to lose?
+Will I not die anyway?

+* What is my reason for not following my heart?